sinatra/sinatra/README.md

 Rack is distributed with a variety of standard middleware for logging, debugging, URL routing, authentication, and session handling.
-Sinatra uses many of these components automatically based on configuration so you typically don't have to +use+ them explicitly.
+Sinatra uses many of these components automatically based on configuration so you typically don't have to `use` them explicitly.

 You can find useful middleware in [rack](https://github.com/rack/rack/tree/master/lib/rack),